Lesabotsy/bootcamp/README.md

 Count 200 to 250h per course.

 #### Will I be ready for a job after completion?
 Yes, but make sure to build a portfolio and start networking along the way.
-Getting a job is matter of who you know more than what you know if you don't have a degree.
+Getting a job is matter of who you know, more than what you know, if you don't have a degree.